Open Questions on the Bernoulli Factory Problem

 Solving the Bernoulli factory problem with polynomials

-An algorithm (Łatuszyński et al. 2009/2011)3 simulates a factory function $f(\lambda)$ via two sequences of polynomials that converge from above and below to that function.
+An algorithm (Łatuszyński et al. 2009/2011)2 simulates a function that admits a Bernoulli factory $f(\lambda)$ via two sequences of polynomials that converge from above and below to that function.
 Roughly speaking, the algorithm works as follows:

 - Generate U, a uniform random variate in $[0, 1]$.